|Home Services About Us Contact Sitemap AVA Training Schedule|

 Ongoing revisions update the AVA's adjective check list as the popular meaning of adjectives change over time.
 Two come to mind - "discriminating" and "gay".
 Both had a different popular meaning in 1948 as in 2011.
 These revisions also changed some of the vectoring formulas and added new measurements as a result of validity studies.

 The AVA is built on Clarke's in-depth research as well as the theories and development of such by a number of prominent psychologists.
-Most notable were Prescott Lecky, William Marston, Raymond B. Cattell, Thomas N. Jenkins, Kermit Hasler, Peter Merenda, Dennis Sweeney and Lewis Goldberg - all experts in the behavioral sciences of personality, motivation, and psychometrics.
+Most notable were Prescott Lecky, PhD, William Marston, PhD, Raymond B. Cattell, PhD, Thomas N. Jenkins, Kermit Hasler, Peter Merenda, PhD, Dennis C. Sweeney, PhD and Lewis Goldberg, PhD - all experts in the behavioral sciences of personality, motivation, and psychometrics.

 Clarke's personality theory was developed from the psychological writings and foundations established by Marston and Lecky.
 As a graduate student at Columbia University (1929-1930), Clarke studied under Marston who had developed a four-factor model of emotions: Dominance, Compliance, Submission, and Inducement.
 Based on these, Clarke later developed a four-factor model: Assertiveness, Sociability, Tranquility, and Tractability - the framework of today's AVA.
 Based on the model, the assessment measures the individual's "self concept", the behavior the individual is projecting to be successful in the current role and the expected behaviors of the individual based on the environmental conditions that surround the individual.
 The assessment also measures the individual's energy level (stamina) and level of conscious restraint.